hci-a-if-its-2019/final-project-hooray-team/readme.md

 ### Dont's
 - Don't use green background for delete message
-- Don't put new field/section at the invisible part of the screen
+- Don't put new field/section at the unnoticed part of the screen (i.e in very bottom of the screen, right after end section of a view)
 - Don't put a form field which is unnecessary for the user
 - Don't hover everything to get description
+- Don't make user frustation by using unnecessary behavior like tick the checkbox if the behavior with and without using it is the same

 # Sketching and Prototyping
 ## Part A: Sketches